Welcome to the Survivor Strong Strength Training Team

 What is Sarcopenia?

-It is low muscle mass and is associated with increased mortality.
-Sarcopenia happens with aging and cancer patients with sarcopenia have a higher mortality rate.
+Sarcopenia is low muscle mass and is associated with increased overall mortality.
+Sarcopenia happens with aging, inactivity and chronic health conditions.
+Cancer patients with sarcopenia have a higher cancer specific mortality rate as well.
 Strength training is the best way to increase muscle mass and fight sarcopenia.
 It also improves muscle strength that can be used to do aerobic exercise.

 Strength training helps people with coordination, balance, bone strength, flexibility, and it also makes people less likely to fall.